 In July 1973, in addition to a new pipe organ, Good Shepherd purchased the Pisgah Hill House (on the corner of Mt.
 Pisgah Road / Oakview Drive) to be used as a meeting and residence facility.
 After Mr. Rovner's death, his cottage, next to the "Hill" house, was purchased by the Church in July 1998.
 Some of the proceeds from the sale of the former parsonage were applied to repairs necessary to bring the cottage up to current code for use as transitional housing in partnership with the Silver Spring Interfaith Housing Coalition.
 (See Story of the Yellow Cottage.)

 In November 2005, the church voted to proceed with the proposed building project to construct a new entrance off Mt.
 Pisgah Road, inclusive of a lift, handicap accessible restrooms, new foyer, and other amenities.
 Concurrently, the church voted to improve the HVAC system and to replace and relocate the church message board along New Hampshire Avenue.
-All of this work is programmed to be completed in 2006.

 C. Gordon Keesee, Jr. 12/53 to 6/56